 The 13th century witnessed a new threat from Christian invaders who came from the west.
 Arriving in 1208, Danish and German knights invaded the country, but it would be a further thirty years before the entire area was conquered.
 The middle of the century saw the territory divided between the invaders with the Danish taking the north and the Germans in the south.
 Bishops became central figures of authority and cathedrals were constructed throughout Estonia.
 Local populations resisted the transformation to Christianity and continued to practice pagan beliefs, yet by the 15th century, both pagan and Christian practices had been linked together.

 Under Swedish rule, Estonia was united for the first time and things were relatively peaceful.
 Trade grew as did cities and the country was able to recover from the war that had nearly ruined it.
-Unfortunately this prosperity and peace was short lived as the outbreak of the plague and the Great Famine from 1695-1697 killed nearly 20% of the population.
+Unfortunately, this prosperity and peace were short-lived as the outbreak of the plague and the Great Famine from 1695-1697 killed nearly 20% of the population.
 The Great Northern War at the beginning of the 18th century saw Sweden come under attack from Poland, Denmark and Russia.
 This alliance sought to regain territory and overpowered Sweden by fighting on all sides.
 As a result, Swedish rule folded and Russia took control of Estonia.

 The Second World War was disastrous for Estonia with many deportations and deaths.
 Following the war, Estonia was annexed by the Soviet Union and the country embarked on a period of great repression.
 Things did not begin to change in Estonia until the mid-1980s when Mikhail Gorbachev helped to improve the Baltic states.
 Independence was regained in 1991 and Estonia joined the European Union in 2004.
 Today, the country is known for its unspoiled beauty and for being one of Europe’s most friendly nations.